1. How much do you earn?

 5. Think about the future

 Next, it’s time to think about your broader financial goals.
 Whether you want to start saving for a home, or the trip of a lifetime, your goals are what drive you to set aside your hard-earned money, so write them down.
 A little tip to get you closer to your savings goals – treat savings like a mandatory expense and put aside your dedicated saving amount the same as you would for electricity or rent.

 Finally, look for smaller goals that are achievable with the money that isn’t accounted for in your outgoings.
 This is the money that you could save over a number of weeks, that helps purchase a smaller ticket item or achieve a shorter term goal, such as a new jacket for winter.

 The best way to keep on track is to keep checking in on yourself.
 Make sure to set-up little check-ins on your progress.
 If you know that 4.30pm on a Thursday is your Achilles heel for deciding to go late-night shopping and buying new clothes, then set a calendar reminder for this time to check your savings balance to remind yourself why you shouldn’t go to the shops.
 Your pride in yourself may just keep you going!

 Our handy online budget planner may help you manage your spending and reach your savings goals sooner.

-Whatever you’re goals are, we have a range of accounts to grow your savings.
+Whatever you’re goals are, we have a range of savings accounts.

-With the Online Saver, there are no set-up or account keeping fees, with easy access to your funds both online and over the phone.
+With our Online Saver savings account, there are no set-up or account keeping fees, with easy access to your funds both online and over the phone.
 With a great interest rate from the very first dollar, this account is a great way to get started on your saving journey.
 Applying for an account can be done easily online too.